HendriXML/XMLScripts-Project-WaveCapture/README.md

 # XMLScripts-Project-WaveCapture
 Automated wave capture for Siglent SDS1104X-E and SDS1204X-E Mixed Signal Oscilloscopes.
 The captured traces are written in seperate XML files and can easily be imported in Excel.

+The scripts are not intended for critical usage - always asume it can be buggy.

 To get this repository with all its submodules the following command might be of use

 git clone --recurse-submodules https://github.com/HendriXML/XMLScripts-Project-WaveCapture.git C:\WaveCapture